Sarveshkk05/fashion-mnist-cnn/README.md

 ---

-## 💡 Performance Note (Important)
+## Performance Considerations

-Do not be surprised if a **simple custom CNN** outperforms VGG16 on this dataset.
+It is possible for a simple custom CNN to outperform VGG16 on this dataset.

-Fashion MNIST images are:

-* Very small (28×28)
-* Low complexity
-* Limited variation

-VGG16 is significantly larger than necessary, so it may not provide major accuracy gains.
-The upscaling from 28×28 to 224×224 also introduces interpolation artifacts that can slightly hurt performance.
+Fashion MNIST images are small and relatively low in complexity.
+VGG16 is significantly larger than necessary, and resizing images from 28×28 to 224×224 introduces interpolation artifacts that may slightly affect performance.

-The real value of this project is:
+The main value of this project lies in understanding:

-✅ Understanding transfer learning workflow
+* Transfer learning workflows
-✅ Learning preprocessing for pretrained models
+* Preprocessing for pretrained models
-✅ Practicing PyTorch training pipelines
+* PyTorch training pipelines
-✅ Comparing architectures
+* Model comparison approaches

 ---

-## 🚀 Learning Outcomes
+## Learning Outcomes

-By completing this project, you will understand:
+By completing this project, you will gain experience with:

 * Transfer learning concepts
-* Freezing vs fine-tuning layers
+* Freezing versus fine-tuning layers
 * Image preprocessing for pretrained networks
 * Training and evaluation pipelines
 * Model comparison strategies

-These skills are directly applicable to industry deep learning tasks.
+These skills are directly applicable to practical deep learning projects.

----